AutoAI/challenges/challenges.driveai.org/docs/waldo.md

 ## Motivation

 Any effective self driving system is going to need to be able to rapidly respond to it's environment.
-Often, the only cues it will get for its response is the visual around it (if a car swerves in front of you, or a pedestrian runs out, its unacceptable to wait until physical contact before hitting the breaks).
-Naturally then, its clear that computer vision is going to be a fundamental aspect of any self driving car.
+Often, the only cues it will get for its response is the visual around it (if a car swerves in front of you, or a pedestrian runs out, it's unacceptable to wait until physical contact before hitting the brakes).
+Naturally then, it's clear that computer vision is going to be a fundamental aspect of any self driving car.
 To kick off the first of our Challenges we shall present a problem in computer vision.

 ## Challenge Description

-Given a collection of images, some containing a stop sign, and others not, design a computer program to effectively determine which images do contain a stop sign and which don't.
+Given a collection of images, some containing a stop sign and others not, design a computer program to effectively determine which images do contain a stop sign and which don't.
 Your submission will be compared to other submissions based on accuracy and speed of execution.

 ## Format